 Nuuk

-Day 1 – Fly into Nuuk’s new airport, opening in November 2024.
+Day 1 – Fly into Nuuk’s new airport, just twelve minutes drive to the centre of Greenland’s capital city.

 Day 2 – Take a city tour, perhaps using the Nuuk Arts Trail as your guide.
 Spend some time at the National Museum to see the Qilakitsoq mummies.
 In the evening, take a tour of the Godthaab Bryghus brewery followed by dinner.